-Primary bone cancer isn’t all that common, being much less well known than other cancers like breast and colon cancer.
-But while low, the incidence is there and because patients often confuse their symptoms with other diseases, it’s important to get better information to the public.
+What is primary bone cancer?Primary bone cancer isn’t all that common.
+It’s much less well-known than other cancers like breast and colon cancer.
+It may not be common, but it does happen.
+People often confuse their symptoms with other diseases, which is why it’s so important to get better information to the public.

 Very localized pain

 - There are always days where your knees ache more than usual.
 It could just be fatigue: the daily wear-and-tear is bothering you, so you take an anti-inflammatory to relieve the pain.
 But the pain from primary bone cancer is much worse, and more localized.

 - Like we said before, pay attention to how your knee joints, tibia, and femur feel.
 Nearly 70% of chondrosarcoma cases start in these areas.

 - Pain in the knees or leg bones can be so severe that even the touch of clothing is too much.
 It’s an intense pain, like a burning disc, and not even pain medication can help very much.

 - When a tumor grows on a bone, it also invades the tissues around the bone itself or the nearby joint.
 There’s a characteristic thickening in the region that’s a clear sign something’s wrong.
 It’s more than just inflammation – when you touch it, you’ll notice it’s much denser than the classic swelling caused by something like arthritis.

 - The inflammation and build-up of tissue caused by the tumor’s growth usually come with a fever.
 The symptoms of chondrosarcoma are very clear.
 The moment you notice any of the above, you should check with your doctor as soon as possible.
 That way you can make sure you start treatment as soon as possible if you have it.